Q&A: Chile farmer Dr. Mike Bartolo and cofounder of Pueblo Chile & Frijoles Festival

 Mike Bartolo, a household name in the chile pepper community, played a role in first forming the now 150,000-person spectacle it is today.

-He grew up in the rural community of Rocky Ford where his family – including a pepper-growing uncle – worked in agriculture, inspiring Bartolo to pursue a bachelors in Bio-Agricultural Science and masters degree in Horticulture at Colorado State University, Fort Collins.
+He grew up in the rural Pueblo County, where his family – including a pepper-growing uncle – worked in agriculture, inspiring Bartolo to pursue a bachelors in Bio-Agricultural Science and masters degree in Horticulture at Colorado State University, Fort Collins.

 Rocky Mountain PBS spoke with Bartolo, the now retired CSU Fort Collins Vegetable Crops Specialist, who still cultivates a personal bed of peppers at his Rocky Ford home, to learn more about the impactful and poignant history of the pepper,